rudymatela/udge/README.md

 * problems with partial scoring;
 * multiple sets of input/output files per problem;
 * problem description in markdown;
-* "library" solutions where one has to implement a specific function;
+* support for "library" solutions where one has to implement a specific function;
 * (for now) support for solutions in C, Python and Haskell.

 Udge is implemented mainly in Bash and works on Linux systems with Nginx.

 Udge is free/libre software.
-It is available under the GPL license unless otherwise stated in specific files.
+It is available under the GPLv2 license unless otherwise stated in specific files.

 Copyright (C) 2015-2020  Rudy Matela

+Udge is already functional and usable but it a _work in progress_.
+Submission sandboxing is still pretty limited so use with care.
+For now, only give submission access to people you trust: either deactivate user creation or run this only on a local network.

 Dependencies